andrewm4894/anomstack/README.md

 [back to top](#anomstack)

 To add metrics, you can add them to the `metrics` folder.
 You can see some examples in the [`metrics/examples`](./metrics/examples/) folder.

+For example, [here](https://github.com/andrewm4894/anomstack/pull/40/files) is the PR that added Google Trends metrics to the examples.

 You can customize the default params for your metrics in the [`metrics/defaults`](./metrics/defaults/) folder.